-Sage & Simple is a lifestyle blog written by an expat living in Denmark.
-It focuses on travel, small space and simple living, vegetarian cooking, and the ups and downs of living in Denmark as a foreigner.
+Sage & Simple is a lifestyle blog written by an American expat living in Denmark.
+It focuses on travel, small space and simple living, vegetarian cooking, and a narrative of living in urban Denmark as a foreigner.

 Sage & Simple isn’t the biggest or most well-known blog, but it has a consistently high level of engagement among its readers and social media followers, and it’s been named Denmark’s Top Expat Living Blog by InterNations and ExpatsBlog.